MGI-tech-bioinformatics/stLFR_V1.3/README.md

 Additional Information
 ----------------
-    We provide stLFR_ReSeq workflow by Docker since stLFR_ReSeq_v1.3.
+    We provide stLFR_ReSeq workflow by Docker since stLFR_V1.3.
-    If docker is not aviable, please try stLFR_V1.2 (https://github.com/MGI-tech-bioinformatics/stLFR_V1.2) or contact us for more information.
+    If you like to use clean FASTQ file to run other pipelines or bioinformatics softwares(e.g. de novo assembly or metagenomics), you could get the FASTQ files from subdirectory(named after sample name) in the 01.filter directory of result, such as:

+   |-- 01.filter
+       |__ SAMPLE
+           |__ SAMPLE.clean_1.fq.gz
+           |__ SAMPLE.clean_2.fq.gz

 License
 ----------------